IMPORTANT INFORMATION ABOUT PRESCRIBING OPIOIDS FOR MEDSTAR FAMILY CHOICE MEMBERS

 The following are examples of common prescriptions that equal 90 MME/day:

 oxycodone 20 mg tid

-Additionally, some immediate release medications will require prior authorization at less than 90 MME.
+Additionally, some smaller doses of immediate release medications will require prior authorization at less than 90 MME.
+The decision to limit these medications was made by the Maryland Department of Health in an effort to decrease the number of pills available for diversion.
 These medications are as follows:

 In order to receive prior authorization, prescribers must attest to the following: